Bricktech2000/Notes/notes/java.md

 **see** [[polymorphism]]

-overriding `Object.equals` in [[java]] should ideally follow the pattern below &mdash; ITI1121 Introduction to Computing II
+overriding `Object.equals` in [[java]] should ideally follow the pattern below --- ITI1121 Introduction to Computing II

 ```java
 public class Account {